jdh4/running_gromacs/05_vmd/README.md

 ### More on TurboVNC

 To use VMD on the head node of a cluster, first connect to `tigressdata.princeton.edu` using [TurboVNC](https://researchcomputing.princeton.edu/turbovnc) and then `ssh -X` to the desired cluster from tigressdata in a terminal.
-It will take you a few minutes to install and configure TurboVNC but you will find that the performance is excellent.
+It will take you a few minutes to install and configure TurboVNC but you will find that the performance is excellent compared to X11 forwarding approaches.

 Within TurboVNC, use these keyboard sequences for copy and paste: